RelentlessNC/README_File_Generator/GeneratedREADME.md

 ## Contributing

 <a name="contributing"></a>
-how to contribute
+how to contribute instructions here

 ## Tests

 <a name="tests"></a>
-how to test
+these are test instructions

 ## Questions

 <a name="questions"></a>
-Direct all questions and input to <a href="https://github.com/RelentlessNC">RelentlessNC</a> by sending an email to <a href="mailto:njconklin1987@gmail.com">njconklin1987@gmail.com </a>.
+Direct all questions and input to <a href="https://github.com/RelentlessNC">RelentlessNC</a> by sending an email to <a href="mailto:njconklin1987@gamil.com">njconklin1987@gamil.com </a>.